Hidehira lacquerware Hidehira nuri

 What is Hidehira lacquerware ?

-Hidehira-nuri lacquerware is produced in the area around Hiraizumi-cho, in Iwate Prefecture.
+Hidehira lacquerware (called Hidehira-nuri in Japanese) is produced in the area around the town of Hiraizumi, in Iwate prefecture.

-A defining feature of Hidehira-nuri is the use of gold leaves produced in the area around Hiraizumi, which results in vivid patterns not usually seen in lacquerware.
-A common pattern is the Yushoku Hishimonyo which combines Heian Period-inspired Genji cloud designs and diamond motifs.
-Drawings of nature such as plants are also occasionally added.
-It gives off a dynamic yet delicate feel that is slightly different from maki-e.
+The defining feature of Hidehira lacquerware is the use of gold leaf produced in the area around Hiraizumi, which results in vivid patterns not usually seen in lacquerware.
+A common pattern is the yusoku design which combines Genji cloud designs and diamond motifs inspired from the Heian period (794-1185).
+Drawings of plants and other subjects from nature are also occasionally added.
+The lacquerware has a slightly different appearance from items made with maki-e (a lacquerware technique where gold powder is sprinkled on the surface).

-Hidehira-nuri is deeply connected to FUJIWARA-no-Hidehira, a military commander from the Heian Period widely known as the “King of Michinoku”.
-Hidehira, who is thought to be born around the year 1122 before passing away in 1187, is said to have summoned craftsmen from Kyoto and proceeded to order them to create lacquerware using the abundant lacquer and gold found in the area around Hiraizumi.
-There has been much progress in excavation works to this day, and the remains of a workshop, which unfortunately cannot be dated, have also been found.
-Nevertheless, the theory that Hidehira-nuri, which is named after FUJIWARA-no-Hidehira, is deeply connected to FUJIWARA-no-Hidehira himself is likely to be true.
+Hidehira lacquerware is strongly linked to Fujiwara no Hidehira (about 1122-1187), a military commander from the Heian period widely known as the "King of Michinoku*".
+Hidehira is said to have summoned craftsmen from Kyoto and ordered them to create lacquerware using the abundant lacquer and gold found in the area around Hiraizumi, Iwate prefecture.
+In the present day, much excavation work has been done in the area, and the remains of a workshop, which cannot be dated, have been found.
+At any rate, the theory that Hidehira lacquerware, named after Fujiwara no Hidehira, is connected to him is likely to be true.

-However, the Hidehira-nuri that we see today only began to take shape in the 16th century.
-It is unfortunately not what the lacquerware looked like during Hidehira’s time.
-Despite that, the production process, which involves each craftsman producing lacquerware by hand, has not changed to this day, and was recognised as having historic value and selected as one of the National Designated Crafts.
+The Hidehira lacquerware of today only began to emerge in the 16th century and is unfortunately not what the craft looked like during Hidehira's time.
+However, the production process, which involves each craftsman producing lacquerware by hand, has not changed to this day.
+Hidehira lacquerware was recognized as having historic value and selected as a National Designated Craft.

 General Production Process